Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 PEI     69.459600
 SK      81.135310
 ```
-It appears that on average, Prince Edward Island has the shortest wait times and Nova Scotia has the longest wait times.
+It appears that on average, NL has the shortest wait times and Nova Scotia has the longest wait times.
 Let's visualize the data to get a better understanding.

 For this next part, I use Seaborn.
 ```